 3. Dolphin Browser HD.
 I’ve actually got Chrome running on my ICS phone because it syncs across all my devices: laptop, desktop, phone and tablet.
 But, for those of you without ICS, Dolphin Browser is my choice of browser.
 I LOVE, LOVE, LOVE the tabbed browsing.
 The browser has lots of customization and some cool features like Sonar and Gesture, plus you can make it totally personalized with add-ons.
 I also like the sidebar feature.
 Even though I primarily run Chrome, this browser is still installed on my phone and I do still use it.

 5. Handcent SMS is my texting app of choice, primarily because I can set different tones and LED colors to different contacts.
-Sometimes it's nice to know if it's the hubby or my crazy co-worker.
-OK, I don't have any co-workers, but if I did, I'd customize the ringtones for the crazy ones...
+Sometimes it’s nice to know if it’s the hubby or my crazy co-worker.
+OK, I don’t have any co-workers because I’m a stay-at-home mom, run an Etsy shop and blog… all by my lonesome (well, I guess my husband is my co-worker on the parenting front) but if I did have legit co-workers, I’d customize the ringtones for the crazy ones…

 6. Multicon.
 Need more space on your desktops?
 This widget is your answer.
 Display four apps in what you can usually display one… That’s right quadruple your app space.